 A fantastic example of creative direct mail marketing comes from the team behind World Water Day's campaign.
 Their aim was to raise awareness about the event, but they opted to create a direct mail with words that only became visible when soaked in water.

-Not only did this direct mail campaign explain their aim creatively, but it became an interactive piece of content.
-Interactive content has been proven to generate 2x more conversions than its passive alternative.
-Genius, right?
+Not only did this direct mail campaign explain World Water Day's campaign aim creatively, it also became an interactive piece of content.
+Interactive content has been proven to generate 2x more conversions than the alternative.
+That's pretty genius, right?

 Lucidpress: Click the image to use the template